dylan-lang/opendylan/documentation/library-reference/source/sql/index.rst

-If the SQL-ODBC library encounters a null value when retrieving records from a database, and there is no appropriate indicator object, it signals a <data-exception> condition.
+If the SQL-ODBC library encounters a null value when retrieving records from a database, and there is no appropriate indicator object, it signals a :class:`<data-exception>` condition.
 The condition is signaled from result-set functions (including the collection protocol) and not the execute function.

-During the execution of an SQL statement to which an input indicator value was supplied, each input host variable is compared (with the function \==) to the input indicator and, if it holds the input indicator value, the null value is substituted for it.
+During the execution of an SQL statement to which an input indicator value was supplied, each input host variable is compared (with the function ``\==``) to the input indicator and, if it holds the input indicator value, the null value is substituted for it.

 The input indicator may be a single value or a sequence of values.
 A single value is useful when it is in the domain of all input host variables; if the host variables have not been specialized, any newly created value will do.
 Otherwise, a sequence of values must be used.
-Input indicators that are general instances of <sequence> use their positional occurrence within the SQL statement as the key for the sequence.
+Input indicators that are general instances of :drm:`<sequence>` use their positional occurrence within the SQL statement as the key for the sequence.

 The SQL SELECT statement is the only SQL statement that returns non- status results back to the client application.
 During the retrieval of